marcua/ayb/README.md

 tests/set_up_e2e_env.sh
 ```

-The postgres tests also require a `postgres_user` user with password `test`.
-Create this user with `createuser -P postgres_user`.
+The Postgres tests also require a `postgres_user` user with password `test`.
+Create this user with `createuser -P postgres_user` and enter `test` as the password when prompted.
 Then grant the user database creation privileges:
 * On Linux (tested Ubuntu): `sudo -u postgres psql -c "alter user postgres_user createdb;"`
 * On macOS: `createuser -s postgres` followed by `psql -U postgres -c "alter user postgres_user createdb;"`